Temple Sinai FAQs

 In this new partnership, the congregation

-services, but the museum will use the adjoining social hall to create
+services, but the museum uses the adjoining social hall to create

 a permanent exhibit about Jewish history in South Carolina and Sumter.

-The museum will also include a large section devoted to the Holocaust and
+The museum also includes a large section devoted to the Holocaust and

 Sumter’s ties to the Holocaust.